ecrichlow/IoGInfrastructure-iOS/README.md

 ## Known Issues

-* IoGPersistenceManager doesn't yet support securely (encrypted) storing data.
+* IoGPersistenceManager can only securely (encrypted) store strings.

 * The project doesn't build a framework that is ready to support both Simulator and actual device on iOS.